milesdwilliams15/milesdwilliams15.github.io/_posts/2022-03-04-multiple-comparisons-problem-with-multinomial-tests.md

 false-positive rate.

-To illustrate, suppose we took the same two dice compared above and rather than perform a IND test to determine if the two dice are equivalent we performed the GOF test and treated one of the dice as a referent group that captures the expected frequencies of the other die.
+To illustrate, suppose we took the same two dice compared above and rather than perform an IND test to determine if the two dice are equivalent we performed the GOF test and treated one of the dice as a referent group that captures the expected frequencies of the other die.